-How To Make Your Own Italian Seasoning Blend For This Roasted Cauliflower and Asparagus:
+How To Make Your Own Italian Seasoning Blend For These Roasted Veggies:

 For this recipe we love making our own Italian seasoning blend.
 Of course you can use store-bought, if you prefer.
 It’s so easy and cost effective to make your own Italian Seasoning blend at home.
 The best part is you can always just add a bit more of your favorite herbs to ensure it fits your tastes.